astronomer/docs/learn/task-groups.md

 ## Generate task groups dynamically at runtime

-As of Airflow 2.5, you can use [dynamic task mapping](dynamic-tasks.md) syntax with the `@task_group` decorator to dynamically map over task groups.
-An implementation is shown in the DAG below.
+As of Airflow 2.5, you can use [dynamic task mapping](dynamic-tasks.md) with the `@task_group` decorator to dynamically map over task groups.
+The following DAG shows how you can dynamically maps over a task group with different inputs for a given parameter.

 ```python
 from airflow import DAG